Florence Virginia Foose Wilson Mayberry: To Mexico

 A brief trip to Alaska in February 1960, and she was back in California.
 Hand of the Cause William Sears suggested an auxiliary board member living in Mexico or Central America would be helpful and the Mayberry family decided on Guadalajara, Mexico.
 A brief period at Geyserville Baháʼí School was followed by trips to Latin American countries.
 She was missed at a discussion of race issues the Baháʼís held in Wilmette, Ill.
 She made trips visiting national assemblies by December 1960.
-Then, after a return to Mexico City to consult with William Sears, she embarked on a trip through a couple cities in Ecuador, Colombia, and Venezuela in 1961.
+Then, after a return to Mexico City to consult with William Sears, she embarked on a trip through a couple of cities in Ecuador, Colombia, and Venezuela in 1961.
 That year they were each to gain their own national assembly, (she was present for the Colombian national convention.)
 On return from the trip she found she had been elected to the Mexican national assembly.
 She met the Pringle family at the San Blas Islands, specifically Ustupu, and was treated as an official representative of the religion by the island chief, or Cacique.
 A trip in the fall of 1961 followed to Guatemala.

 Still she managed a trip to Texas in February 1962, and one stop in California in March.